 - The company is established and incorporated under the rules and regulations of the DMCC.

-In the event of omission of what has been mentioned in Clause A and/ or B of this Article, the owner or owners of the company shall be held liable in all their funds for the company’s obligations.
+In the event a company established in DMCC fails to mention the above item nos.
+1 and 2, the owner or owners of the said company shall be held personally liable for the company’s obligations.

-Article 13 of the same law stipulates that the Dubai Courts shall apply the laws pertaining to the Center when considering any dispute related to the acts carried by the company established in DMCC and the UAE law shall be supplemental.
+Article 13 of the DMCC Regulation further stipulated that the Dubai Courts shall apply the laws pertaining to the DMCC when considering any dispute related to the acts carried by the company established in DMCC and the UAE law shall be supplemental.